Shoreline Community College (9000 PUB Building)

-The Washington State Future City Regional Competition will be held on Saturday, January 21, 2017.
-The location will be at Shoreline Community College in the PUB Building.
+The Washington State Future City Regional Competition will be held on Saturday, January 18, 2020 at Shoreline Community College in the PUB Building.
 Please see a link to the campus map here (TBD)

 We will be ready with judges, prizes, medals, certificates and T-shirts.
 The first place winning team will receive a trip to compete at the National Future City Competition in Washington DC during National Engineers Week in February (if we get 20 registered schools for the Competition).
 Prizes will also be awarded to each second and third place student team member.

 We will have a preliminary competition in the morning and the final "Regional Competition" in the afternoon.
 We will be allowing each registered school to have up to five teams participate in the morning preliminary competition.
 The judges will then narrow the field down to 5 finalist teams that will advance to the afternoon final competition.
 Only one team from any registered school can advance to the afternoon final competition, however.

 You will need to submit a Registration Form for the team(s) that you will be bringing to the competition.
 Please complete the form and return it to Karen Pavletich by Friday, January 10, 2020.
 We need to know the names and correct spelling of all of the team members by that date so that we will have time to make final preparations (name tags, certificates and the program).
 The best thing would be to e-mail the form to Karen at firstname.lastname@example.org.
 Each school may bring up to 5 teams for the morning preliminary competition

 You may substitute team members, if necessary, after you submit your form and before the day of the competition.
 The competition day program will be printed based on the names that you submitted on the form.
 On the morning of the competition, you will be asked for the name of one alternate member for your team.
 This alternate can be utilized if one of the original three presenters cannot compete due to illness or family emergency.